 With advances in larger channel sizes, higher order QAM modulations and implementation of MIMO, Wi-Fi has enjoyed a robust improvement over the years from the initial 54Mbps to today’s 1.7Gbps for a 2×2/160MHz system, a 30-fold increase in the space of 10 years.
-In the FWA application with higher noise floors and significant frequency congestion, the average outdoor FWA sub 6GHz capacity is limited to 80MHz and 2×2 for a maximum raw capacity of 866Mbps.
+In the fixed wireless access (FWA) application with higher noise floors and significant frequency congestion, the average outdoor fixed wireless access (FWA) sub 6GHz capacity is limited to 80MHz and 2×2 for a maximum raw capacity of 866Mbps.
 Useable throughput for customers in such systems are typically between 400Mbps and 600Mbps in rural deployments, and less in higher densities typical of semi-urban deployments.
 That is well suited for delivering sub-100Mbps connections in a PtMP deployment, but not enough to deliver a gigabit experience to the end user.
 Want to squeeze more out of these bands?
 Not really doable – physics is physics and increasing capacity even further would require one or more of the following:

 given that most WISP and SPs have difficulty finding even 80MHz of clean spectrum not to mention 160Mhz, larger channels are not a viable option.
 Coupled with the relatively limited 450MHz amount of useable spectrum in the 5GHz band, its not just congestion that limits larger channels, its basic spectrum availability.